Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences: Abstract

 \section{Abstract}

-Given $n$ men, $n$ women, and $n$ dogs, each man has a complete preference list of women, while each woman does a complete preference list of dogs, and each dog does a complete preference list of men.
+Given $n$ men, $n$ women, and $n$ dogs, we assume that each man has a complete preference list of women, while each woman does a complete preference list of dogs, and each dog does a complete preference list of men.
+We study the so-called 3D-CYC problem, i.e., a three-dimensional problem with cyclic preferences.
 We understand a matching as a collection of $n$ nonintersecting triples, each of which contains a man, a woman, and a dog.
-A matching is said to be nonstable, if one can find a man, a woman, and a dog which belong to different triples and prefer each other to their current partners in the corresponding triples.
-Otherwise the matching is said to be stable (a weakly stable matching in 3DSM-CYC problem).
-According to the conjecture proposed by Eriksson, S\"ostrand, and Strimling (2006), the 3DSM-CYC problem always has a stable matching.
-However, Lam and Paxton have proposed an algorithm for constructing preference lists in the 3DSM-CYC problem of size $n=90$, which has allowed them to disprove the mentioned conjecture.
-The question on the existence of counterexamples of a lesser size remains open.
-In this paper, we construct an instance of the 3DSM-CYC problem with no stable matching, whose size $n=18$.
-The rest counterexamples constructed by us have the size $n=24$.
+A matching is said to be nonstable, if one can find a man, a woman, and a dog, which belong to different triples and prefer each other to their current partners in the corresponding triples.
+Otherwise, the matching is said to be stable.
+According to the conjecture proposed by Eriksson, S\"ostrand, and Strimling (2006), the problem of finding a stable matching (the problem 3DSM-CYC) always has a solution.
+However, Lam and Paxton have proposed an algorithm for constructing preference lists in 3DSM-CYC of size $n=90$, which has allowed them to disprove the mentioned conjecture.
+The question on the existence of counterexamples of a lesser size remained open.
+The main value of this paper consists in reducing the size of the counterexample to~$n=20$.
+At the end part of the paper, we discuss a new variant of 3DSM, whose solution always exists.